freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 ### Seed-Stage Companies

 An exception to the above statement exists for companies who have raised very little capital and are not generating revenue.
 These companies do not usually have full salaries budgeted into them.
-If you join such a seed stage company, you should expect to work for less than a market rate salary until a larger round is raised.
-However, you should be compensated for this with increased equity.
+If you join a seed stage company, you should expect to work for less than a market rate salary until a larger round is raised.
+You should be compensated for this with increased equity.

-It's also a good idea to have a discussion about what your market rate salary will be after raising a Series A. This avoids surprises later.
+When you find yourself in this position, I recommend having a discussion with your manager about what your market rate salary will be after raising a Series A. This avoids surprises later.
 Because you haven't yet demonstrated your skills inside the company and because the funding timeline is indefinite, it's difficult for either party to make specific promises.
 My recommendation is to have something written that states what market rate would be for you right now.
 This way, if it takes two years to raise a Series A and you've grown into a bigger role during that time, you aren't boxed into a number that you arrived at two years earlier and whose value you've surpassed, but you do have a quantitative starting point for determining what your salary will be.

-Other methods of compensation and risk adjustment may also arise.
+Alternative methods of compensation and risk adjustment may arise.
 For example, when I joined oneforty in 2009, I took a 30% pay cut.
 We expected to raise money in 6-12 months, and structured my employment offer such that I would receive a 30% bonus upon the raising of a Series A (subject to "outstanding performance" per my manager's discretion).
 The offer also stated that at that time, my salary would be raised to a market rate.
 It did not specify what that market rate would be.
 Before joining, I informed the founders via email of the other offers I was prepared to pass on, and they told me that what I cited was "in a reasonable range."
 The entire process from initial offer to post-Series A adjustment went very smoothly and without any surprises for anyone.

 Whatever agreement you come to, make sure you get it in writing.
 This protects both parties and ensures that everybody leaves the conversation with the same impression.
-Every lawyer I know attests that there are more fights over what was said than what was written.
+It's easy to fight over what was said but hard to fight over what was written.

 ### What About Bonuses?

-Startups do not typically offer cash bonuses unless they are generating substantial revenues.[^sales-bonuses] For nonprofitable entities with limited runway, it is much better for everybody that the company provides monthly compensation without accruing variable costs of ~10% of annual payroll every year.
+Startups do not typically offer cash bonuses unless they are generating substantial revenues.[^sales-bonuses] For unprofitable companies with limited runway, it is much better for everybody that the company provides monthly compensation without accruing variable costs of ~10% of annual payroll every year.
 It's easier on the books and it prevents the company from setting expectations that it may be unable to meet.
 Though your cash compensation will likely be comprised only of salary; you can certainly use a bonus you'd earn elsewhere as leverage during negotiations.

 ## Equity